nhayward/revpit/user/pages/02.editors/raquel-brown/bio.md

 **I’m not planning to take on…**
 * Contemporary Romance
 * Contemporary Thrillers/Suspense
-* Stories with 3+ main character POVs (Unless I absolutely fall in love with it—which is entirely possible—I am trying to stick to under 2 POVs this year!)
+* Stories with 3 or more main character POVs (If you’re open to condensing storylines/POVs, we can work on that!
+But unless I absolutely fall in love with a huge multi-POV story—which is totally possible—I am hoping to stick to under 2 POVs this year!)
 * Stories where a terminal illness is a major plot point

 ##### Q&A